 Charles City Housing and Redevelopment Authority

-Charles City Housing and Redevelopment Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of July 8th, 2020, Charles City Housing and Redevelopment Authority has 1 waiting lists that are open now or opening soon.
+Charles City Housing and Redevelopment Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of March 4th, 2021, Charles City Housing and Redevelopment Authority has 1 waiting lists that are open now or opening soon.

 Charles City Housing and Redevelopment Authority serves Charles City.